angelariggs/dev-goals/README.md

 * [ ] Complete the PHP track on Treehouse
 * [ ] Complete the Advanced Front-End course at Portland Code School
 * [ ] Add an MVC piece to my portfolio (Angular or Ember)
-* [ ] Submit a post to The Pastry Box or other tech blog
+* [ x ] Submit a post to The Pastry Box or other tech blog: [Metal Toad Blog](http://www.metaltoad.com/blog/interns-instantaneous-toadness-internship)

 ####Weekly Tasks: